PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 ---
 date: 2023-09-28
-title: Burning money on paid ads - what we've learned
+title: Burning money on paid ads for a dev tool - what we've learned
 rootPage: /blog
 sidebar: Blog
 showTitle: true